The Q Ratio and Market Valuation:

 I added the regressions through the two data series to help illustrate the secular trend toward higher valuations.

 Footnote on Z.1 Revisions: The Fed's Z.1 Financial Accounts of the United States is subject to revisions with each release.
 Of the two metrics used in calculating the Q-Ratio, line 33 ("corporate equities; liability" aka "Replacement Cost") is subject to significant revisions.
-The 2013 Q2 data for this metric was substantially revised in light of the addition of the catch-all for intangible assets "Intellectual Property Products" to the equation.
+In Q2 2013 the data for this metric was substantially revised in light of the addition of the catch-all for intangible assets "Intellectual Property Products" to the equation.
 Here is the Fed's note on the change:

 |Data for investment and depreciation flows and capital stocks of all sectors have been revised to reflect BEAs new concept of fixed assets as part of the comprehensive revision.
 Under the new concept, fixed investment now includes expenditures for research and development and entertainment, literary, and artistic originals.
 Reflecting this change, a new category called intellectual property products is now shown on tables B.100, B.102, B.103, R.100, R.102, R.103 and in the Integrated Macroeconomic Accounts.
 The new category includes the two new items plus expenditures on software.|

-Without the intellectual property adjustment, the Q-Ratio at the end of the third quarter would have been 1.08 and would extrapolate to about 1.14 at the end of November.
-That would put it 69% above its arithmetic mean and 75% above its geometric mean.
+Without the intellectual property adjustment, the Q-Ratio at the end of the fourth quarter of 2013 would have been 1.18 and would extrapolate to about 1.19 at the end of February.
+That would put it 68% above its arithmetic mean and 82% above its geometric mean.

 Note that in this calculation the latest Q-Ratio is now higher than any of the peaks preceding the Tech Bubble.